martinboller/greenbone-gmp-scripts/README.md

 ## list-credentials.gmp.py ###
 **Lists all credentials configured with name and uuid.**
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket list-credentials.gmp.py
+- returns Credential uuid, Name, Type, & if insecure use is allowed

 ### list-feeds.gmp.py ###
 **Lists feeds and their status.**